top of page

 Frederick Douglass Memorial in the DIY walking tour: 6 inspirational Harlem monuments celebrating Black history

-In the middle of a traffic circle on the northwest corner of Central Park—which also happens to be the start of Frederick Douglass Boulevard—stands this eight-foot statue of the great abolitionist.
+In the middle of a traffic circle on the northwest corner of Central Park—which also happens to be the start of Frederick Douglass Boulevard—stands this eight-foot statue of the great abolitionist that first opened in 2010.
 Sculpted in bronze by Gabriel Koren, the memorial also includes a fountain and other features designed by Algernon Miller.

 W 122nd Street and Frederick Douglass Boulevard